Read chapters

 "And she still approached you with her daughter?
 How vulgar!
 I cannot stand people who do not know their place."

 "Mother, you should be more understanding.
 You have two daughters, do you not?
 Every mother wants the best for their children.
 She did mention her son praising me to her."
-He looked away, realising he was defending Mrs Berrington.
+Only after speaking did he realise he was defending Mrs. Berrington.

 "If you say so.
 At least she has an eye for the best."